“Arms makers for responsible citizens.”

 Ruger Mini-14 and Mini-30 triggers have traditionally been a little stiffer than AR-15 triggers, but they are still very adequate for farm and ranch work, as well as self-defense.

 The Mini-14 was used extensively and effectively by the Irish Republican Army against the British occupation of North Ireland.
+For many years it was used by the NYPD’s Emergency Services Unit.
 Until 2015 it was the primary rifle of Bermuda’s 609 member military, the Bermuda Regiment (photos above).
 It can be found on duty at countless correction facilities across the United States.
 It was made famous in the 2nd through 5th seasons of NBC’s 1980’s television show The A-Team (seen right).

 Ruger Mini-14 rifles were originally designed for .223 caliber ammunition (The Difference Between .223 Remington Caliber vs. 5.56mm NATO ammunition is discussed on the AR-15 page).
 In older rifles you can expect 5.56 mm NATO ammunition to fit and function in the rifles, but will damage or prematurely wear them out.
 Recently Ruger redesigned the rifle to shoot 5.56 mm NATO ammunition.
 If you buy a Mini-14 make sure that it is a later model designed for 5.56 mm so that you will be able to take advantage of the increased capability and availability of the military round.
 Ruger is now offering the Mini-14 chambered in the new .300 Blackout caliber.